 Myrtilla Miner (1815-1864), a pioneer for Black female education, established the “Normal School for Colored Girls,” also known as the “Miner School for Girls” in 1851; its eventual large, three-story, symmetrically-massed Colonial Revival brick structure was built in 1914 and designed by Snowden Ashford (1866-1927) and Leon Dessez (1858-1918).
 Miner believed Black education was a national, rather than a local, problem.
 As an early advocate for the use of public funds for Black schools, she argued for equality in education long before it was widely recognized as a major issue.
 Miner Normal School was one of the first high schools for Black women.

-Miner Teachers College (1929) and its predecessor, Miner Normal School, played a significant role in the development of the Black school system in the District of Columbia in the years from 1890 to the mid- 1950s, when Miner graduates had a virtual monopoly on teaching jobs in Black schools.
-As the number of Miner graduates increased, many found jobs in Black schools in other parts of the country, effectively expanding the extent of the school's influence.
+Miner Teachers College and its predecessor, Miner Normal School, played a significant role in the development of the Black school system in DC from 1890 to the mid-1950s, when Miner graduates had a virtual monopoly on teaching jobs in Black schools.
+As the number of Miner graduates increased, many found jobs in Black schools in other parts of the country, effectively expanding the extent of the school’s influence.

-In recent years, the building has been used for a broad range of community education programs, in addition to the teacher-training classes, which have been continuously offered there since it opened in 1914.
+In recent years, the building has been used for a broad range of community education programs, in addition to the teacher-training classes, which have been continuously offered there since it opened.

 DC Inventory: January 16, 1991